 The Mental Health Foundation believes that with the right support and guidance millions of people can avoid developing mental health problems - with enormous benefits to them, their families, friends, communities and the nation as a whole.
 The Mental Health Foundation is supporting Fellows with advice, and ensuring the lessons learnt are shared with policy makers and other relevant groups and individuals.

 The RCN represents nurses and nursing, promotes excellence in practice and shapes health policies.
 Through our partnership, the RCN help us disseminate best nursing practice and lessons learnt through the Fellowships.

-The Samaritans’ vision is that fewer people die by suicide.
-They believe it is preventable and that by working together people can get the support they need, when they need it.
-With more than 20,000 trained volunteers and 201 branches, across the UK and Republic of Ireland, Samaritans provide a unique 24 hour listening service, work in communities and undertake a wide programme of research and policy influencing.
+Samaritans’ vision is that fewer people die by suicide.
+They believe suicide is preventable and that by working together people can get the support they need, when they need it.
+With more than 20,000 trained volunteers and 201 branches, across the UK and Republic of Ireland, Samaritans provide a unique 24-hour listening service, work in communities and undertake a wide programme of research and policy influencing.
 Through this partnership, Samaritans will provide advice and support, and help promote and disseminate findings from Fellows to influence policy and practice.

 ukactive exists to improve the health of the nation by getting more people more active more often.
 It provides services and facilitates partnerships for a broad range of organisations, all of which support its vision and have a role to play in achieving that goal.
 It serves over 4,000 members and partners from across the public, private and third sectors, from multinational giants to local voluntary community groups.
 They do so by facilitating partnerships, campaigning and providing membership services.